Propagant/Hash-Compiler/README.md

 • Static Statements (console-out/in, file-in/out) usually use **;** character (or might be **|** or none) at the end of the line.\
 • Dynamic Statements *(calculations, conditions, substring)* use **}** character at the end of the line.
 Spaces between statements are very important, please write statements exactly as they are in their basic form & try not to make additional spaces.\
 *Why is that?
 Dynamic statements mostly continues in line below the statement.*\
-**Each line can hold just one statement**, otherwise the compiler will evaluate syntax error.
+**Each line can hold just one statement**, otherwise the compiler will evaluate syntax error.\
+Compiler ignores unknown characters, basically you can write anything else to make 'comments'.

 *Last Semantics Update on 22/09/2019 (dd/mm/yyyy)*